RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 The first three are ripe for your technical expertise.
 Conflict of Interest Checking software and systems.
 Case or Docket management software
 Accounting software (Quickbooks and the like)

 #### Violations Of Others

 A lawyer shall be responsible for another lawyer's violation of the Rules of Professional Conduct IF:

-the lawyer orders or . . . ratifies the conduct involved; or the lawyer is a partner or . . . has direct supervisory authority over the other lawyer, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action.
+> The lawyer orders or &hellip; ratifies the conduct involved; or the lawyer is a partner or &hellip; has direct supervisory authority over the other lawyer, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action.

 ### Model Rule 8.4

 ###### Misconduct